paser-group/continuous-secsoft/fall25-ssp/e7-llms4sa/README.md

 ## Deliverables [Rubric]

 - Accurate results for the following [50%]
-  - Number of functions
+  - Total number of functions for all files
-  - Number of statements
+  - Total number of statements for all files
-  - Number of imported libraries
+  - Total number of imported libraries for all files
-  - Number of variables
+  - Total number of variables for all files
-  - Number of functions that are not used
+  - Total Number of lines of code for all files
 - All prompts you used [30%]
 - All output generated from the generative AI tool [20%]